 Take a look at my ranking on TipRanks and you'll see I am near the very top versus thousands of other analysts.
-What we do here works far better than what over 95% of financial advisors do, at much lower cost to you.
+What we do here works far better than what most financial advisors and other services do.

-I am so confident that you can manage better than overpriced financial advisors by using this site, that I am offering Fundamental Trends to you at a deep first year discount because I know you will renew.
-Join us today.
+I am so confident that you can manage your own money better than overpriced financial advisors and hyped up investment services using Fundamental Trends that I am offering it to you at a deep first year discount because I know you will renew.
+Help yourself by joining us today.